tansu-io/tansu/README.md

 ### configuration

 The `storage-engine` parameter is a named S3 URL that specifies the bucket to be used.
-The above will configure a S3 storage engine called "minio" using the "tansu" bucket (full context is in [compose.yaml](compose.yaml)):
+The following will configure a S3 storage engine called "minio" using the "tansu" bucket (full context is in [compose.yaml](compose.yaml)):